 In August 2019, our board of directors adopted the Acquisition Bonus Plan, pursuant to which our named executive officers may earn cash bonuses in connection with eligible acquisitions made by the Company.
 Each of our named executive officers was eligible to participate in the Acquisition Bonus Plan in 2020.
 Pursuant to the Acquisition Bonus Plan, each named executive officer was eligible to receive a percentage of the aggregate acquisition bonus pool established for each acquisition, which was calculated as (i) 2.75% multiplied by (ii) the lesser of the enterprise value of the acquired company, as determined by the board of directors in its sole discretion, and \$100,000,000.
-The Acquisition Bonus Plan will terminate on an initial public offering (which, for the avoidance of doubt, includes this offering).
+The Acquisition Bonus Plan terminated upon completion of our initial public.